hzeller/timg/README.md

 ```
 usage: timg [options] <image/video> [<image/video>...]
 Options:
         -g<w>x<h> : Output pixel geometry.
-Default from terminal 160x100
+Default from terminal 204x114
         -C        : Center image horizontally.
         -W        : Scale to fit width of terminal (default: fit terminal width and height)
         -w<seconds>: If multiple images given: Wait time between (default: 0.0).
         -a        : Switch off antialiasing (default: on)
         -b<str>   : Background color to use on transparent images (default '').
         -B<str>   : Checkerboard pattern color to use on transparent images (default '').
+        --trim[=<pre-crop>]
-        -T[<pre-crop>] : Trim: auto-crop away all same-color pixels around image.
+                  : Trim: auto-crop away all same-color pixels around image.
                     The optional pre-crop is pixels to remove beforehand
                     to get rid of an uneven border.
         -U        : Toggle Upscale.
 If an image is smaller than
                     the terminal size, scale it up to full size.
         -V        : This is a video, don't attempt to probe image deocding first.
                     (useful, if you stream from stdin).
-                     Add parameter 0 (zero) for opposite: no video loading.
+        -I        : This is an image.
+Don't attempt video decoding.
         -F        : Print filename before showing images.
         -E        : Don't hide the cursor while showing images.
-        -v         : Print version and exit.
+        -v, --version : Print version and exit.
-        -h         : Print this help and exit.
+        -h, --help    : Print this help and exit.

   Scrolling
-        -s[<ms>]   : Scroll horizontally (optionally: delay ms (60)).
+        --scroll=[<ms>]         : Scroll horizontally (optionally: delay ms (60)).
-        -d<dx:dy>  : delta x and delta y when scrolling (default: 1:0).
+        --delta-move=<dx:dy>  : delta x and delta y when scrolling (default: 1:0).

   For Animations and Scrolling
   These are usually shown in in full in an infinite loop.
 These options influence that.